Keagnn/mavembry.info/content/post/Dependent-Variable-SP/index.md

     //Here's where we call the script you just created var ga = new GlideAjax('SCVariableLookup');

-    //Add the getSubCat function to this paremeter.
+    //Add the getSubCat method to this paremeter.
     //We created this function in the script-include. ga.addParam('sysparm_name', 'getSubCat');